andrey21322/react/README.md

 open second terminal

-and here write npm run server
+and there write npm run server